chaubes/RemoteCommandApp/README.md

 Technologies used:

 This application is built over AngularJS on the client end and the makes use of the websocket API support offered in Java EE7 on the server side.
 Also, this application makes use of the angular-websocket.js script (can be found at repo:https://github.com/gdi2290/angular-websocket.git).
-It is hosted over OpenShift tomcat7 Cartridge.